Leonard Harrison State Park: Hunting, fishing, and whitewater

 Hunting is permitted on about 250 acre of Leonard Harrison State Park: hunters are expected to follow the rules and regulations of the Pennsylvania State Game Commission.
 The common game species are ruffed grouse, eastern gray squirrel, wild turkey, white-tailed deer, and black bear; however, hunting groundhog is prohibited.
 Additional acres of forested woodlands are available for hunting on the grounds of the adjacent Tioga State Forest.

 Fishing is permitted at the state park, though anglers must descend the Turkey Path to reach Pine Creek.
 This has been designated as approved trout waters by the Pennsylvania Fish and Boat Commission, which means the waters will be stocked with trout and may be fished during trout season.
 Other species of fish found in Pine Creek include smallmouth bass and some panfish.
 Several small trout streams are accessible from within the park, which had 2,597 anglers in 2003.
 Historically, fishermen of note on the stretch of Pine Creek in the park include President Theodore Roosevelt and Pennsylvania Governor William A. Stone.

 Edward Gertler writes in Keystone Canoeing that Pine Creek "is possibly Pennsylvania's most famous canoe stream" and attributes this partly to the thousands who decide to boat on it after they "peer into Pine Creek's spectacular abyss from the overlooks of Leonard Harrison and Colton Point state parks".
 The park contains 1 mi of Pine Creek, which is Class 1 to Class 2 whitewater here.
 Boaters do not normally start or end their run in the park, which has no launches: it is part of the 16.8 mi trip from Ansonia (Marsh Creek) south to Blackwell (Babb Creek).

-Nearby state parks

-Leonard Harrison State Park is mostly in Shippen Township, with a small portion in Delmar Township north of Stowell Run.
-It is 10 mi west of Wellsboro at the western terminus of Pennsylvania Route 660.
-The following state parks are within 30 mi of the park: